 The purchase of "green" products is required by law unless the product does not meet performance needs or is only available at an unreasonable price.
-Further guidance is available in FAR Part 23, "Environment, Energy and Water Efficiency, Renewable Energy Technologies, Occupational Safety, and Drug-Free
+Further guidance is available in FAR Part 23, "Environment, Energy and Water

-Workplace."
-For additional policy information, cardholders must refer to the HHS Purchase Card Guide 6.0 or the NIH guidance found at http://oamp.od.nih.gov/Division/acp/GreenPurchasing/GreenPurchasing3.asp.
+Efficiency, Renewable Energy Technologies, Occupational Safety, and Drug-Free Workplace."
+For additional policy information, cardholders must refer to the HHS Purchase Card Guide 6.0 or the NIH Green Purchasing guidance.

-G. Rotate Oualified Vendors
+G. Rotate Qualified Vendors